Frequently Asked Questions

-The recycling process with plastic doesn’t get contaminated with Stone Paper® since our resin is non-toxic and it’s compatible with recycled with food safe plastic recycling items.
+The recycling process with plastic doesn’t get contaminated with Stone Paper® materials neither, since our resin is non-toxic and it’s compatible with recycled with food safe plastic recycling items.

 In terms of the rich mineral content mixed in plastic or paper recycling bins, this substance doesn’t contaminate any of those materials streams since minerals are considered a natural element of earth and is usually used as filler in many paper or plastic industries.

-How could Stone Paper® be useful in landfills?
+How could Stone Paper® material be useful in landfills?

 In some countries such as New Zealand and Australia waste management companies use minerals as an expediting agent for processing waste.
 Our paper with high level of rich mineral content contributes to a significant level of savings for waste management companies in their waste processing system.

-Can you elaborate on the photo-degradability of Stone Paper®?
+Can you elaborate on the photo-degradability of Stone Paper® materials?

-As previously mentioned, our paper is photodegradable, not biodegradable.
+As previously mentioned, our mineral paper is photodegradable, not biodegradable.

 Under the notion of biodegradability, substances can take up-to 20 years to decompose by bacteria or other living organisms.

 In the eyes of the Federal Trade Commission, FTC, if something is biodegradable it must breakdown to elements of nature in one year using customary disposal methods.
 In the US, customary disposal of solid materials means a landfill, an incinerator, or a recycling facility.
 Not a composting facility.
 Not your backyard garden.

 The notion of biodegradability doesn’t apply to our product since the main element of the substance is minerals.
 This substance is already a natural element of earth which in plain language could be considered as already “decomposed”.
-Therefore the only content of Stone Paper® which needs to be broken down is the low level non-toxic resin.
+Therefore the only content of Stone Paper® material which needs to be broken down is the low level non-toxic resin.

-In all, our Stone Paper® would actually qualify more to be a “biodegradable” material in the eyes of the FTC than other products, Even though its structure and composition are not even applicable.
+In all, our Stone Paper® material would actually qualify more to be a “biodegradable” material in the eyes of the FTC than other products, Even though its structure and composition are not even applicable.

-For instance, Stone Paper® sitting on an office desk by the window doesn’t decompose since the natural environmental factors aren’t present.
+For instance, Stone Paper® products sitting on an office desk by the window doesn’t decompose since the natural environmental factors aren’t present.